orloxx/iker.io/public/posts/readme.md

 # Hello

 My name is Iker Garitaonandia, and I’m a **professional software developer** with **+15 years** of experience helping companies achieve digital transformation.
-Mostly working as a web developer, and for the past 9 years I've been specializing as a frontend developer.
+Mostly working as a web developer, and for the past 9 years I've been specializing as an AEM frontend developer.

 ## Languages